nubenetes/awesome-kubernetes/docs/databases.md

 * [kubedb.com](https://kubedb.com/) Run production-grade databases easily on Kubernetes

 ## Cockroach Cloud Native Database
+* [Wikipedia: CockroachDB](https://en.wikipedia.org/wiki/Cockroach_Labs) is a project that is designed to store copies of data in multiple locations in order to deliver speedy access.
+It is described as a scalable, consistently-replicated, transactional datastore.
 * [Cockroach](https://www.cockroachlabs.com/docs/stable/orchestration.html)

 ## Operator Lifecycle Manager (OLM)